BastelBaus/neopixel_i2c/README.md

 | Start | Slave Address << 1 | Register Address | Data | Stop |
 |-------|--------------------|------------------|------|------|

+There is a 10bit address space from which the lower 8 bits are included in each command and the upper two bits have to be set in the global control register.
-The register address will auto-increment after every byte, so you can write data in bursts.
+The register address will auto-increment after every byte, so you can write / read data in bursts.

 Reads look like this: